 How did Berthe Morisot die?

 Berthe Morisot died on March 2, 1895, in Paris, France.
 Her daughter Julie was ill with an illness similar to pneumonia, and Berthe was by her bedside.
-It was then that Berthe also contracted pneumonia that led to her death.
+It was then that Berthe also contracted pneumonia, which led to her death.
 Julie was only 16 years old at the time and was left an orphan as both of her parents were now deceased.

 What techniques did impressionists use?